 If you don’t hear back from your candidate in the first week, you’ll want to check in and see how things are going.
 Follow up to see if they received the paperwork and need any help.

-After your candidate has confirmed acceptance of your offer, you’ll need to report the new hire to relevant state employment agencies as per the federal Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA).
+- Report your new hire to relevant state employment agencies.
+This is required, per the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA).
 You normally have 20 days to do this, but some states require notification sooner.

+Complete legal documents.
 Your new hire should complete the W-4 and I-9 forms shortly after accepting your offer of employment.
-If they haven’t, politely send a reminder to sign and return them.
+Also ask your new employee to fill out the following documents before their first day:

 Once you’ve collected all the required forms, you’ll need to securely store them either physically or digitally.

-Common-knowledge-based orientation and training for retailers include overviews of the business, its values and expectations, as well as sensitivity or diversity training.
+Common-knowledge-based orientation and training for retailers include overviews of the business, its values and expectations, and sensitivity or diversity training.
 More practical training exercises involve how to use company equipment and software.

 Hiring employees for your retail store